itsurfavsong/TIL/documents/mysql/subquery.md

 🔗 Correlated Subquery <br>
 A correlated subquery references a column from the outer (main) query. <br>

-ex) Print information of employees who have ever held a manager position.
+[example] Print information of employees who have ever held a manager position.

 ```sql
 SELECT